This past Thursday Rockwell issued a formal press release regarding their new CompactLogix 5380 controller.

 And if you’re using, or plan to use, the new 5380 controller we’d love to hear from you!

-You can let us know your thoughts by filling in and submitting the “leave a reply” form at the bottom of this page.
+You can let us know your thoughts by filling in and submitting the “post a comment or question” link below.